IRS Form 433-B: Instructions & Purpose of this Information Statement

-- Contact information for any payroll service provider or reporting agent used by the business
+- Business contact information for any payroll service provider or reporting agent

-- Information about any lawsuits in which the business is involved
+- Information about any lawsuits related to the company

 - Information about any bankruptcy proceedings in which the business is involved

-- Documentation of any debts currently owed to the business by related parties
+- Documentation of any debts currently owed to the company by related parties

 - Information about any transfer of assets for less than full value

 - Information about any other business affiliations, and

 - A statement anticipating any decrease or increase in business income

 Section 4 of Form 433-B requests detailed information about the business’s assets and liabilities, including cash on hand, business bank accounts, total money in banks, contracts with the federal government, investments, available credit, real estate, vehicles, and business equipment.

 This section asks for the business’s total monthly income and expenses during the period for which the firm is requesting a tax payment plan, temporary delay, or offer in compromise.
 You also must designate in this section whether you use a cash or accrual accounting system for your business.